The Best Acoustic Guitar Brands

 Another strong point for this acoustic is its smooth playability.
 Even with its long scale 25.5" configuration and 1.75" nut width, the company was able to setup the strings to where the instrument is very easy to play.
 This playability factor almost led me to pick Taylor over my main guitar, and up to now I'm considering one for my next purchase.
 Finally, the 714ce comes with Taylor's impressive Expression System 2 (ES 2) electronics which sound fantastic on stage.
 I've watched Jason Mraz fill a big coliseum with just his Taylor 714ce acoustic plugged into the PA, and it sounds jaw droppingly amazing.
 If you're looking for a premium accompaniment guitar, you will definitely love the sound of the Taylor 714ce.

 What we consider as standard size today were not so standard back in the '30s.
 Back then the "parlor guitar" or "blues box" was commonly used, with its compact body and mid-emphasized tone.
 Many artists used this instrument to shape many of the musical styles that we have today.
-The 1932 L-00 Reissue from Gibson captures the iconic "blues box" faithfully for today's players, adding in their premium touch that results in a true timeless museum quality instrument.
+The L-00 Standard from Gibson captures the iconic "blues box" faithfully for today's players, adding in their premium touch and modern tech that results in a true timeless museum quality instrument.

 Martin D-28 Marquis

 Developed by Martin in 1916, the dreadnought shape changed the landscape of acoustic guitars.
 Thanks to its punchy sound, loud volume and improved bottom end, dreadnoughts quickly rose to popularity and has since been copied by virtually every acoustic guitar manufacturer.
 Today, if you're thinking acoustic guitar, the most probable image in your mind would be of a Martin Dreadnought or one of its many clones.